jstejada/react-typist/README.md

 Object containing options for cursor:

-* show (bool): wether to display cursor at the end of text
+* show (bool): wether to display cursor at the end of text.
-* blink (bool): wether to display cursor at the end of text.
+* blink (bool): wether to add blinking animation to cursor.
 You must also include the [css](#cssBlink)
 * element (string): character to use for the cursor